ekatsadze/FLASH/Installation with Docker/WithDocker.md

 # 4. Attach Docker container for FLASH to VS Code

-Make sure you are in directory 'FLASH' directory containing tar file and Dockerfile.
+Make sure you are in 'FLASH' directory containing tar file and Dockerfile.

 Type: